UBER — Uber Technologies, Inc.

 5. Notable Q&A Insights

-Overall, Uber's Q4 2025 results reflect strong growth and strategic positioning, particularly in AVs and advertising, while also acknowledging the competitive and regulatory challenges ahead.
+Overall, Uber's Q4 2025 results reflect strong financial performance and strategic growth initiatives, particularly in AVs and product diversification, while navigating competitive pressures and leadership transitions.